t3db0t/swymm-blog/site/content/post/frequently-asked-questions.md

 Swymm is funded both by public grants and premium features.

 Swymm's premium, paid features offer multi-user collaboration, team workspaces, custom subdomains, and enterprise customizability.

+# How can I help?

+If you're interested in following Swymm's progress or want to pitch in, [sign up here](https://t3db0t.us7.list-manage.com/subscribe?u=315458944463cbb3e340468b5&id=9474ea7949) and let us know how you can help!